Christopher James Davis: Career

 Davis studied to become a school teacher and was a lay-preacher in the Wesleyan Methodist Church.
 The Plymouth Brethren movement had recently spread from British Guyana to Barbados and other West Indian colonies.
 Their teachings were imbibed by Davis and he began to propagate them.
 Three of his own family also joined the Brethren.

-Limerick-born Dr. Thomas Mackern of Blackheath, South East London, visited the West Indies in 1866 to preach the gospel and to promote the literature work of the Plymouth Brethren in the islands.
+Limerick-born Dr. Thomas Mackern of Blackheath, South-East London, visited the West Indies in 1866 to preach the gospel and to promote the literature work of the Plymouth Brethren in the islands.
 He met numerous Christians who had then recently broken with their denominational associations.
-He wrote, "They had begun 'amidst much opposition from professing Christians' to gather 'simply to the name of the Lord Jesus' – which meant that Brethren assemblies were functioning.
+He wrote: "They had begun 'amidst much opposition from professing Christians' to gather 'simply to the name of the Lord Jesus' – which meant that Brethren assemblies were functioning.
 The one chiefly responsible for this development was the young schoolmaster, C. J. Davis who for some time had been a local preacher among the Wesleyans."

-By 1866 he had sailed to Britain to study medicine with the intention to return to practise medicine in the West Indies.
-In London he settled in the north London suburb of Stoke Newington in the home of a Mr Holland.
-He became one of the House Physicians at St Bartholomew's Hospital, where in the first year of study, he gained the examiner's prize for proficiency in practical anatomy, and a junior scholarship in anatomy, physiology and chemistry.
+By 1866, he had sailed to Britain to study medicine with the intention to return to practise medicine in the West Indies.
+He settled in the north London suburb of Stoke Newington in the home of a Mr Holland.
+Davis became one of the House Physicians at St Bartholomew's Hospital, where in the first year of study, he gained the examiner's prize for proficiency in practical anatomy, and a junior scholarship in anatomy, physiology and chemistry.

 He was an able and earnest evangelist.
 He preached to large congregations with much accompanying blessing in many parts of the British Isles.
 He records in his gospel tracts some of the locations he visited; these include Margate, Woolwich and Sheffield in England, Dunoon and Aberdeen in Scotland.
-At the University of Aberdeen he pursued his medical studies where he completed his degree of MD.
+He pursued his medical studies at the University of Aberdeen, where he completed his degree of MD.

 He cut a very striking figure and quickly drew crowds when preaching in the open air.
 A contemporary friend, a Harley Street doctor, A. T. Schofield, wrote that Davis was "a tall and distinguished looking man".
 He used to preach from a kitchen table in Union Street, Aberdeen, the result of which was the establishment of a very large assembly of Brethren in that city.
-In Aberdeen he delivered a series of lectures which were published the year of his death as Aids to Believers.
+In Aberdeen he delivered a series of lectures, which were published the year of his death as Aids to Believers.
 He also wrote a tract on The Lord's Coming, and an evangelistic book, The Grace of God.

 His Aids to Believers ran through at least 18 editions in the first half of the 20th century.
 His final evangelistic narrative, The Teachers Taught, is in print with a number of publishers.